 - “I’m glad you came to me.”

 - “We’ll do something together to get help.”

 The SUPER LISTENER was designed by children and young people with experience of domestic abuse.
 Power Up/Power Down was a participatory project exploring how to improve court ordered contact processes for children.
 The children who took part in this programme felt that it was important that all adults working with children know what makes a SUPER LISTENER.

 LGBTIQ people may experience particular forms of domestic violence.

 Lesbian, gay or bisexual people:

-- Being under pressure to conform to sex or gender norms
+- being under pressure to match sex or gender norms

 Transgender, intersex and gender diverse people: